St. Charles Community College: Campuses

 The 14 campus buildings are connected by a central pedestrian plaza and internal courtyards.

 The main campus also features a .67-mile walking and biking trail and a storybook walk presented by St. Charles City-County Library and the SCC Foundation.
 The trail was completed by Great Rivers Greenway in the fall of 2013 as part of the Dardenne Greenway Trail, linking trails from Legacy Park in Cottleville to Woodlands Sports Park and Rabbit Run Park in St. Peters.

 SCC's second campus, The Center for Healthy Living, is located at One Academy Place in Dardenne Prairie.
 The location houses credit and non-credit programs in healthcare and agriculture.

-Student life

-Student Senate

-SGA is the official student governing body of SCC.
-Student Senate serves as an advocate for the interests of SCC students and regularly presents concerns and issues to the College Board of Trustees.
-Senators are chosen by both general election and appointment procedures.

-Activities

-There are more than 45 student organized clubs and organizations offered through the Student Activities Office at SCC.

-Mascot

-The Mascot for SCC is an anthropomorphic cougar named Scooter McCougar.
-Scooter makes regular appearances at campus celebrations, sporting events and on social media.